openvpi/GAME/README.md

 ### Highlights

 1. Generative boundary extraction: **trade off quality and speed** through D3PM (Structured Denoising Diffusion Models in Discrete State-Spaces).
-2. Adaptive pipeline: notes and pitches can **align and adapt to known boundaries**.
+2. Adaptive architecture: notes and pitches can **align and adapt to known boundaries**.
 3. Robust model: **works on dirty or separated voice** mixed with noise, reverb or even accompaniments.
 4. Multilingual support: choose the right language or a similar one to improve the segmentation results.
 5. Thresholds of boundaries and note presence are adjustable.